How to Get Involved - Team and Tournament Entry Procedures

 - Notify team as to time and place of sports activity to eliminate forfeits.

 - Know eligibility rules and see that members comply.

 - Accompany team members to disciplinary hearings (per Intramural Director notification); act as on-court liaison for teams with officials.

-- Remind your players to call 637-4382 or check e-mail or activities board for the daily schedules and inclement weather information.
+- Remind your players to check e-mail, IMLeagues, or social media for the daily schedules and inclement weather information.

 Any team or individual not ready to play a contest at the scheduled location at the scheduled time with current IDs shall automatically forfeit the contest.
 No grace period will be allowed.
 In case of unavoidable delay (weather or Intramural Sports error) starting time may be extended at the discretion of the on-site supervisor.
 Forfeit losses may be assessed for the following: use of "ineligible players"; non-appearance or late appearance for event; use of metal spikes or cleats, unsportsmanlike behavior; and the apparent use of alcohol/drugs.

 The staff is here to serve you.
 We hope you will have an exciting, safe sporting event and we will do everything possible to achieve the goals of Catawba College and the Intramural Sports Program.

 We encourage constructive comments and want to hear from you.
 If we can be of service, come by or call.
 One of our friendly staff members will be glad to be of assistance.